vfzac/sap_mm/README.md

   - Non-stock material (NLAG)
     - use ofthis material type enables you to store the information required to create purchasing documents (

+* Account Assignment Category
+  - If you want to procure a material as a consumable, you must specify an account assignment category and other account assignment data in the document item of the purchase requisition or purchasing document.